 The number of professional classical guitarists in this modern period of classical music is more than ever.
 I have been practicing classical guitar for the past four years.
 In this time, I have followed many classical guitarists, starting from the greatest of all time like John Williams to a youngster like Stephanie Jones.
 From my exploring experience, I have compiled a list of the top 30 classical guitarists performing in today’s world.

+The standard for judging best seems to fall into four categories: Musicality, technique, tone production, and emotionality.
 This list stands as a basis for further research, learning opportunities, and listening pleasure.
 Of course, it is not supposed to be a sort of definite ranking.
 Rather, this article is intended to inspire classical music enthusiasts and open a wide window of exploration.

 Child prodigy Ana Vidovic came from a music enthusiast family.
 By the age of seven, she gave her first public performance.
-She studied with Manuel Barrueco at the Peabody Conservatory and completed her graduation in 2005.
+She also studied with Manuel Barrueco at the Peabody Conservatory and completed her graduation in 2005.
 Ana Vidovic has won a significant number of international competitions.

 Scottish classical guitarist David Russell was led into music at an early age by his father who is also a guitarist.
 He learned to play music by ear before he could read music.
 David was deeply influenced by the music of Andrés Segovia.
 He can also play violin and French horn.